-We suggest 1 pound of uncooked turkey per adult - 1 1/2 pounds per person if you want leftovers or are feeding teenagers.
+The recommended portion is 1 pound of uncooked turkey per adult or a little over that if you want leftovers or are feeding a lot of teenagers.
 Consider buying two or more smaller birds instead of one large bird.
 This can cut down the cooking time as well as provide more drumsticks!

-We recommend putting the turkey in the fridge to slowly thaw, either on a tray or "cupping" the bottom of the bird in foil to prevent accidental drips.
+USDA recommends keeping the turkey cold, i.e., in the fridge or a cooler, to slowly thaw, either on a tray or "cupping" the bottom of the bird in foil to prevent accidental drips.
+The rule of thumb is 24 hours thawing per 5 lbs. of bird.
 Check occasionally to be sure it is really thawing.
-The usual rule of thumb is 24 hours in the refrigerator per 5 lbs of bird.
-A thawed bird in the original wrapping is OK in the refrigerator for several days but optimally it should be cooked within four days after thawing.
+A thawed bird in the original wrapping is OK in the refrigerator for several days but optimally should be cooked within four days after thawing.

-First, a good meat thermometer is really helpful in getting your heritage turkey cooked to perfection.
 The essence of a free-range heritage turkey is its flavor.
 No industrial bird can tickle so many taste buds or provide the satisfying savor found in each bite of these throwbacks.
-The fact that the meat is firm and has recognizable aroma and texture will come as a surprise to many who have eaten only the bland turkey designed for mass consumption.
-It should be noted, however, that the diner has to invest some time and energy chewing heritage-turkey meat to break down its texture.
+That the meat is firm and has recognizable aroma and texture will come as a surprise to those who have eaten only the bland turkey designed for mass consumption.
+Note, however, the eater may invest a bit more time and energy chewing heritage turkey.
 These turkeys are not tough.
 They are firm.
-You chew longer but, as a result, are more fully satisfied with a smaller amount.
+You eat slower and may be satisfied with a smaller amount.